Sunday 8 March 2020

 First time riding with PA Randonneurs?
 Read an overview of what to expect on your first PA brevet.
 All participants are obliged to follow the rules for riders as well as local vehicle laws (PA, NJ, NY).
 Safety is a primary concern.
 All riders must sign a waiver.
 Please read these Safety Instructions.

-All participants and volunteers will receive a commemorative
+All participants will receive a commemorative

 The online URL for this event info page is